yagoferrer/map-tools/README.md

 ```

 ### Start by loading the Map Async
-You can load the Google Maps JavaScript file asynchronously.
+You can load the Google Maps JavaScript <script> file asynchronously.
 This is useful if you are planning on loading the Map on a different view from the Homepage.
 Setting a callback function will help you to now when the Map is ready to be used.

 ```javascript
 var map = new mapTools({